Doctor-services firm says private data of patients exposed

-DALLAS (AP) — A company that provides billing and other services to doctors and hospitals across the U.S. says a breach exposed personal data including Social Security numbers and clinical information about some patients.
+DALLAS (AP) — Nationwide physician-staffing company EmCare says a breach exposed personal data including Social Security numbers and clinical information about some patients.

 Emcare Inc. says an unauthorized third party gained access to the information through employee email accounts.